Lumbar: Low back

 How long do you expect pain relief:

 Remember, this is purely a diagnostic procedure so your pain relief will likely not last for more than a day.
 The area that is normally painful to you may feel numb.
 If the nerves are the reason why you hurt, this is to be expected.
-You will receive a pain diary to keep track of your pain for the remainder of the day to make sure that your normal pain has improved by >50%.
+You will receive a pain diary to keep track of your pain for the remainder of the day to make sure that your normal pain has improved by at least 50%.
 Please disregard pain from the injection itself and/or any muscular spasms that can result from the procedure itself.
-If you do have relief, you may be a candidate for radiofrequency denervation of these nerves so that you will have the same pain relief for, on the average, 6 months.
+If you do have relief, you may be a candidate for lumbar radiofrequency denervation of these nerves so that you will have the same pain relief for, on average, 6 months.